Select, Label, and Mix: Learning Discriminative Invariant Feature Representations for Partial Domain Adaptation: Experiments

-On the challenging Office-Home dataset, our proposed approach significantly outperforms all the compared methods to obtain the best performance of 75.3\% which is about \textbf{3\%} more than the previous state-of-the-art performance on this dataset (Table~\ref{table:cls-office-home}).
-Our method obtains the best on \textbf{9 out of 12} transfer tasks.
-Table~\ref{table:image} summarizes the results of different baselines on ImageNet-Caltech and VisDA-2017 datasets.
-Our approach achieves new state-of-the-art result, outperforming the next competitive method by a margin of about \textbf{2.8\%} and \textbf{18.9\%} on ImageNet-Caltech and VisDA-2017 datasets respectively.
-Especially for task S $\rightarrow$ R on VisDA-2017, our approach significantly outperforms SAFN~\cite{xu2019larger} and DRCN~\cite{li2020deep} by an increase of \textbf{24.1\%} and \textbf{33.5\%} respectively.
+On the challenging Office-Home dataset, our proposed approach obtains very competitive performance, with an average accuracy of $76.0$\% on this dataset (Table~\ref{table:cls-office-home}).
+Our method obtains the best on \textbf{6 out of 12} transfer tasks.
+Table~\ref{table:image} summarizes the results on ImageNet-Caltech and VisDA-2017 datasets.
+Our approach once again achieves the best performance, outperforming the next competitive method by a margin of about $\mathbf{2.8}$\textbf{\%} and $\mathbf{18.9}$\textbf{\%} on ImageNet-Caltech and VisDA-2017 datasets respectively.
+Especially for task S $\rightarrow$ R on VisDA-2017 dataset, our approach significantly outperforms SAFN~\cite{xu2019larger} and DRCN~\cite{li2020deep} by an increase of $\mathbf{24.1}$\textbf{\%} and $\mathbf{33.5}$\textbf{\%} respectively.
 Note that on the most challenging VisDA-2017 dataset, our approach is still able to distill more positive knowledge from the synthetic to the real domain despite significant domain gap across them.
-In summary, our \ours framework clearly outperforms the existing PDA methods on all four datasets, showing the effectiveness of our approach in not only identifying the most relevant source classes but also learning more transferable features for partial domain adaptation.
+In summary, \ours outperforms the existing PDA methods on all four datasets, showing the effectiveness of our approach in not only identifying the most relevant source classes but also learning more transferable features for partial domain adaptation.